 |💰 Best budget hotel:||Anatoli Hotel|

-Where to stay in Naxos?
-15 Best areas to stay in Naxos for tourists
+The Best areas to stay in Naxos for tourists are:

-Naxos Town, also known as Chora in Greek, is the best area to stay in Naxos for first-time travelers because due to its prime location and wide range of accommodation options for all budget travelers.
-There are aslo plenty of tourist amenities such as restaurants, bars, and shops.
+Naxos Town, also known as Chora in Greek, is the best overall area to stay in Naxos for first-time travelers.
+Chora is the capital city and the transport hub of the island, offering a wide range of tourist amenities such as hotels, restaurants, bars, and shops.

 Located on the west coast, this urban center is one of the two most popular locations for tourists to stay, there is plenty to keep the whole family entertained here.